-When I was a kid, we had a Christmas family tradition where every few nights in December we would gather around the Christmas Tree and one of us would pick off a decoration and tell a story about it.
+When I was a kid, we had a Christmas family tradition where every few nights in December we would gather around the Christmas Tree and we would take turns to pick off a decoration and then tell a story about it.

-There was something special about gathering around the tree together, with the lights flickering, listening.
-There was so much anticipation; which object would they choose and how would its story unravel.
-The most amazing thing was, no matter how many years we did it or how many times we picked the same object, no two stories were ever the same.
-Each story was unique and an insight into the storyteller.
-That tradition brought us closer together.
+I was always full anticipation; which object would be chosen and what would the story be about?
+The most amazing thing was though, no matter how many years we did it or how many times the same object was picked, no two stories were ever the same.
+Each story was unique and somehow each story left me feeling closer to my siblings.

-It wasn't until later, when I began creating films about people that I realised it wasn't so much the tradition that was bringing us together, but the act of storytelling.
+It wasn't until later, when I began creating documentary films that I came to understand more about the power of storytelling and I realised it wasn't the tradition that was bringing us together, but it was the stories in which we shared.